Tackling the gender pension gap

 The first step in addressing a problem like the gender pension gap is raising awareness of its existence.

-There is no official estimate of the gender pension gap for the UK so Prospect carried out an original analysis of datasets of responses to the government’s Labour Force Survey in order to produce an authoritative indication of the size of the problem.
+There is no official estimate of the gender pension gap for the UK so Prospect carried out an original analysis of datasets of responses to the government’s Family Resources Survey in order to produce an authoritative indication of the size of the problem.

 Using the latest dataset available, Prospect produced an estimate of 39.5% for the gender pension gap in 2016-17.
 To put this into context, it is over twice the latest estimate of the gender pay gap of 18.4% in 2017.

 Prospect’s research shows the scale of the gender pension gap for people who have already retired and are currently drawing pensions.

 Unfortunately, many of the drivers of today’s gender pension gap continue to apply so this issue is relevant to current employees too.
 The gender pension gap will persist for many more decades unless we do something about it.

 Prospect’s research identified a number of causes of the gender pension gap, including:

 - Lower state pension entitlement.
 Currently women receive less state pension than men on average.
 This gap is not projected to be eliminated until 2041.